 Back in 1956, there was this young Hungarian man who escaped his native country after the failed nationwide revolution against the Hungarian People's Republic and its Soviet-imposed policies.
-This man played for the Hungarian junior volleyball team, and ran away to the USA.
-Leaving his family in a lookout for a better life, he brought to the new place his love for sports, and more especially, for volleyball and soccer.
-This man was the father of, who later turned out to become the most successful volleyball player of all times (so far).
+This man played for the Hungarian junior volleyball team and ran away to the USA.
+Leaving his family in the lookout for a better life, he brought to the new place his love for sports, and more especially, for volleyball and soccer.
+This man was the father of, who later turned out to become the most successful volleyball player of all time (so far).

-Laszlo Kiraly became “the guilty one” for the six-years old then Karch to take up on the sport.
+Laszlo Kiraly became “the guilty one” for the six-year-old then Karch to take up the sport.